macmanes-lab/orp_website/index.rst

 3. Usage
 ---------
 After activating the `orp_v2` conda environment. this command will run the entire ORP in one shot!
 You can add the ```--dry-run``` flag to the end to see the individual commands that it will run, if you are curious.

+**You must use the full PATH to the oyster.mk script for it to work**

 ::

     source activate orp_v2